en

 After the surgery

-After the surgery, one of our colleagues will accompany you from the operating room to the waiting room, where you will rest in a sitting position for 1-2 hours.
-We will then discuss what you need to do at home, and you can leave with assistance and accompanied by a relative.
+After the surgery, our colleague will accompany you from the operating room to the waiting room, where you will rest for 1-2 hours in a sitting position.
+We will then discuss what you need to do at home, and you can leave with the help of a relative.
 You should spend the first day at home resting.

 After the surgery, you may experience temporary mild stinging, a foreign body sensation, mild pain, and sensitivity, for which you can take a general painkiller tablet.